 2. Tiredness:

 Your baby can be tired after a breastfeeding session or hungry after playtime.
-He might find arching of his back a convenient way to communicate with you.
+They might arch their back as a convenient way to communicate with you.
 If you want to avoid such instances, look for other less aggressive cues and act accordingly.

 While these are only temporary aberrations, baby arching can also reflect something more serious or a health condition.